 Some of the key antipatterns and pitfalls that are encountered with the insurance ecosystem due to the level of complexity within the current landscape are –

+Data decentralization can be an anti-pattern – How much we want to go that path and againt data being a organizational asset

 Level of Service Granularity (“Grains of Sand” Pitfall)

 Choosing the right level of granularity for your services is critical to the success of any microservices effort.
 Service granularity can impact performance, robustness, reliability, change control, testability, and even deployment.

-For example, if you have 3 services each for add, update and delete customer, it may be justified to club them to a single service called maintain customer.
+For example, if you have 3 services each for add, update and delete customer, it may be justified to club them to a single service called manage customer.

 Data migration antipatterns